 Educational Organizations: Colleges, universities, and other educational institutions.
-(Grants are not made to public elementary and secondary schools, nor to schools that receive financial support from a church or other religious organization.
+(Grants are not made to public elementary and secondary schools, nor to schools which receive financial support from a church or other religious organization.
 Trustees will consider requests from other educational organizations whose purpose is to promote systemic change in education or provide innovative programs whose objectives are to improve education.)

-Cultural/Arts Organizations: organizations whose customary and primary activity is to promote music, theater, drama, history, literature, the arts or other similar cultural activities.
+Cultural/Arts Organizations: Organizations whose customary and primary activity is to promote music, theater, drama, history, literature, the arts or other similar cultural activities.

 Applicants must complete the application corresponding to the category that represents their organization's primary purpose.
 This is not necessarily the primary purpose of the proposed project.